×

 LineUp

-Inter Arma, formed in 2006, endured hardships creating their sixth album "New Heaven."
-Known for dense music and exploring themes of war and addiction, the band's latest work is a concise 42-minute testament to resilience and complexity.
+Inter Arma, formed in 2006, overcame visa issues, member turmoil, and near-fatal accidents to create "New Heaven."
+Known for dense, dissonant layers and exploring themes like war and addiction, their sixth album is a concise 42-minute testament to perseverance.

 Clipping, formed by Daveed Diggs, William Hutson, and Jonathan Snipes, mixes hip-hop with sci-fi themes.
 Known for story-oriented concepts, they blend cyberpunk with hip-hop history, drawing on the styles of Rammellzee and Bambaataa.